 Space Operations Command Logo PNG

-The Space Operations Command logo accurately conveys the mission and purpose of the organization.
-The emblem is filled with the theme of space, military ships, and patrolling starry space.
+The Space Operations Command logo accurately conveys the organization’s mission and purpose.
+The emblem is filled with themes of space, military ships, and patrolling the starry skies.

 Meaning and History

-The unit was created as Space Command (1982) and, during its existence, went through several name changes and jurisdiction transfers from Air Force Space Command (1985) to the United States Space Force (2020).
+The unit was created as Space Command (1982) and, during its existence, underwent several name changes and jurisdiction transfers, from Air Force Space Command (1985) to the United States Space Force (2020).
 However, the existence of the 14th Air Army was discussed as early as 1943.

 What is Space Operations Command?